gmac/sass-thematic/README.md

 ### 2. Parse

-Next, Thematic reconstitutes our main Sass file's deeply-nested source tree of `@import` statements using [file-importer](https://github.com/gmac/file-importer), and then parses that flattened source into a complete abstract syntax tree (AST) using the fabulous [gonzales-pe](https://github.com/tonyganch/gonzales-pe) lexer:
+Next, SassThematic reconstitutes our main Sass file's deeply-nested source tree of `@import` statements using [file-importer](https://github.com/gmac/file-importer), and then parses that flattened source into a complete abstract syntax tree (AST) using the fabulous [gonzales-pe](https://github.com/tonyganch/gonzales-pe) lexer:

 ```css
 $theme-color: green;